Praveen131299/E-Voting-Blockchain/README.md

 # E-Voting-Blockchain
-A Dapp created using Ethereum Blockchain and a smart contract written using Solidity.
+A Smart Contract created using Ethereum Blockchain, written in Solidity.